 Toyota is synonymous with the Hilux in Australia, and the company would see the model’s life in the country extend well beyond 2030.
 Electrification is a certainty, and one may not have to wait long to see the first signs.

 Electrification on the Hilux could begin within a year

-Until now, reports were suggesting that the Toyota Hilux may come with a hybrid powertrain in the next generation.
-However, according to a new report from driven.co.nz, Toyota isn’t going to wait years to adopt electrification in its 1-tonne pickup truck.
+Until late last year, international media reports suggested that the Toyota Hilux may come with a hybrid powertrain in the next generation.
+However, according to a report from driven.co.nz, Toyota isn’t waiting for years to adopt electrification in its one-tonne pickup.

-Neeraj Lala, the Chief Executive Officer of Toyota’s New Zealand subsidiary, said that the company hopes to launch a Hilux Hybrid before the end of 2021.
-Toyota unveiled the current, eighth-gen Hilux in 2015 and has given it two facelifts so far.
-The second mid-cycle refresh took place in June 2020, signaling that the eighth-gen model will continue in the market for a few years.
-This means that the Hybrid variant would be part of the Mk8 Hilux range.
+Neeraj Lala, the Chief Executive Officer of Toyota’s New Zealand subsidiary, said in August 2020 (before the semiconductor chip shortage hit the auto industry), that the company hopes to launch a Hilux Hybrid before the end of 2021.
+Toyota unveiled the current, eighth-gen Hilux in 2015 and has given it two facelifts.
+The second mid-cycle refresh was in June 2020, signalling that the eighth-gen model will continue in the market for a few years.

 Video Source: youtube.com/CarsGuide

 In addition to New Zealand, Australia is also likely to be among the first markets for the Hilux Hybrid.
 Talks about launching it in Australia have been going on for well over a year.
 A few days ago, CarsGuide cited Sean Hanley, the Vice President of Toyota’s Australian subsidiary, saying an electrified Hilux will be “suitable for the Australian environment.”
 Hanley said that the company has never ruled out expanding its hybrid vehicle line-up.